XTLS/Xray-docs-next/docs/en/document/level-2/vless_reverse.md

 Compared with the first part, the biggest difference here is not the reverse connection itself, but the routing target on the public side:

 - The first part uses `inboundTag -> reverse-out` to map a specific entry port back into the private network;
-- The second part uses `user -> reverse-out` to hand a specific user's proxied traffic over to the internal device for continued processing.
+- This part uses `user -> reverse-out` to hand a specific user's proxied traffic over to the internal device for continued processing.

 In other words, the public server acts more like a relay station here.
-The user is not directly "accessing a service exposed through a public port mapping," but rather "first connecting to the VLESS inbound on the public server, then continuing from the device at home."
+The user is not directly "accessing a service exposed through a public port mapping," but rather "first connecting to the Xray entry on the public server, then continuing from the device at home."

 ### Public Server Configuration